In some cases, we earn commissions from affiliate links in our posts.

 Loch Ness (UK: The Loch) – If you appreciate dark and atmospheric mysteries that feel vaguely Scandinavian, check out Loch Ness.
 Set in a small town along the banks of Loch Ness, this mystery sees a quiet community ripped apart after a body is found murdered.
 If you enjoyed Monarch of the Glen, you may appreciate seeing a now older “Archie MacDonald” in a slightly darker role.

 Hamish MacBeth – Hamish MacBeth is a nontraditional mystery set in the Scottish Highlands and based on the series by M.C.
 Beaton (aka Marion Chesney).
 The series stars Robert Carlyle as an extremely clever and capable small town constable whose main goal in life is to do as little as necessary to perform his job honorably, thus allowing him to avoid promotion to another police force.
 It's hard to decide which is better – the colorful townsfolk who round out the cast, or the stunning Scottish scenery.

 Agatha Raisin – Another M.C.
 Beaton series, this one is a true cozy (Agatha is an ex-public relations expert, not a cop) AND it's set in the Cotswolds.
-While the show probably could have done a better job of sticking to the book and making the main character more likable, the scenery and supporting characters make up for those issues.
-At present, only one series has been created, and there’s no word on a series 2.
+While the show probably could have done a better job of sticking to the book in terms of Agatha's looks, the scenery and supporting characters make up for those issues.

 The Best British Comedies on Acorn TV